abunickabhi/FPGA_2023/README.md

 targeting the Intel/Altera MAX 10 device up to 2000 LEs.
-The MAX_10_Board has a collection of interfaces including two external GPIO headers to extend designs beyond the MAX_10_Board, on-board USB-to-serial interface device for interfacing to a PC, as well as general user peripheral with LEDs, 7-segment displays and push-buttons
+The MAX_10_Board has a collection of interfaces including two external GPIO headers to extend designs beyond the MAX_10_Board, on-board USB-to-serial interface device for interfacing to a PC, as well as general user peripheral with LEDs, 7-segment displays and push-buttons.

 See a set of slides for the school here :
 - [ICFA : Field Programmable Gate Array (FPGA) Session](https://cernbox.cern.ch/s/iaIdKIaKCcFOSqc)